 Some people are unable to digest lactose, the sugar found in milk and foods with milk — such as cottage cheese.
 Those with a lactose intolerance may feel nausea, gas, diarrhea or swelling in the stomach after eating foods containing lactose, according to the U.S. National Library of Medicine.

-One cup of low-fat cottage cheese contains 6 grams of lactose, according to the University of Virginia.
+One cup of cottage cheese contains around 2.3 grams of lactose, per the USDA.
 Most people with lactose intolerance can tolerate around 12 to 15 grams of lactose (about the amount in a cup of milk), according to a June 2010 review in the Annals of Internal Medicine.

 If you have lactose intolerance and want to eat cottage cheese, start by introducing a half-cup of cottage cheese at a time and evaluate your symptoms, or opt for a lactose-free variety.